 I love working as a therapist and counsellor as it enables me to meet remarkable people and to witness their transformations.
 My clients inspire me; I am constantly uplifted by their capacities to improve their lives, to develop better relationships with themselves and to become happier, more fulfilled and more successful.
 I first became interested in a career in therapy having experienced for myself how transformational it can be.
 Since then I have witnessed many times over the power of therapeutic techniques to change lives.

 Before studying hypnotherapy and NLP, and subsequently counselling, I worked for several years in international scientific publishing, managing large and multi-cultural teams.
 As part of that work I was responsible for motivating and developing staff, as well as problem solving and conflict resolution.
 I am still passionate about working to improve ‘human systems’ – how people work together – whether that be within relationships, family groups or organisations.

-Although my client work, voluntary work and ongoing studies don’t leave me much free time, I am a keen gym user and I enjoy swimming and pilates.
-I enjoy supporting my local rugby team.
+Although my client work, voluntary work and ongoing studies don’t leave me much free time, I try to stay active.
+I enjoy swimming and pilates and I also enjoy supporting my local rugby team.
 I also love to take walks in the beautiful countryside of the Chilterns, where I am very lucky to live.
 I love music and play the flute, however I am somewhat out of practice at present, but I fully intend to brush up my skills again in the near future!

 ¹There are a few ethical and legal limitations to client confidentiality, which I will explain to you in our first session.